Some things to expect when travelling through India

 Carry a first aid kit with adhesive bandages, thermometer, water-purification tablets, antibiotics, antiseptic creams and mosquito repellents.

-If you believe in vaccinations, get whichever your travel doctor recommends.
+Regarding vaccinations, get recommendations from a travel doctor.
 Cholera, dengue fever, hepatitis, malaria, meningitis, and typhoid are the potential risks here.
 To avoid malaria and dengue, carry mosquito repellents and wear clothes that cover the legs and arms.

 Overall, remember that common-sense and good hygiene practices whilst travelling in India generally keep most people healthy for the duration of their trip.